-Rather than list content with a minor mustelid character appearing in just one or two paragraphs, below are fictional novels and comics that have a mustelid as the protagonist, antagonist or deuteragonist; to make your read of these creative works potentially more worthwhile.
-Some of the books listed below are rare gems that are out-of-print, but many of them can be found used online.
+Rather than list literature that has a minor mustelid character appearing in just one or two pages, below are fictional novels and comics that have at least one mustelid a part of the main story.
+Several of the books listed are rare gems that are out-of-print, but some can be found used at your local book store or online.

 Borun is a male badger who contends with local farmers trying to get rid of them.
 When a fox takes over Borun’s old den, he’s forced to travel far from Summercombe to find a new home; having many adventures along the way.

 (3) The Cold Moons by Aeron Clement [ISBN: 9780385296946]

 Life is ideal for the badgers in their golden valley until the day the alarm is sounded: their homeland is doomed, for man is coming.
 Against all odds they set out on a quest for a new home.
 But who will they turn to for leadership?
 Forces within the group threaten to destroy them before the journey even begins.